Hollywood’s prestige object: the new Academy Museum opens – culture

-Stars like Steven Spielberg, Barbra Streisand and George Lucas donated for the building, while film studios, foundations and the super-rich also wrote checks.
-There is the Spielberg Gallery, a Barbra Streisand Bridge, and a Netflix terrace.
+Stars such as Steven Spielberg, Barbra Streisand and George Lucas donated for the building, while film studios, foundations and the super-rich also wrote checks.
+There is the Spielberg gallery, a Barbra-Streisand bridge, and a Netflix terrace.
 Some pillars are named after film greats such as Sophia Loren, Tony Curtis or Rita Moreno, each for a million dollar donation.
 The huge entrance hall is named after the legendary actor Sidney Poitier, who was the first black man to be awarded the Oscar for best leading actor in 1964 for the film “Lilien auf dem Felde”.

 The museum extends over almost 30,000 square meters.
-Parts of the massive collection of the Oscar Academy are exhibited in a gallery area of 4700 square meters, including film posters, scripts, props and costumes: the “Rosebud” sleigh from the classic “Citizen Kane”, Dorothy’s red shoes from the “Wizard of Oz” , a shark dummy from the horror shocker “The Jaws”, the original typewriter on which the screenplay for the Hitchcock thriller “Psycho” was written.
+Parts of the Oscar Academy’s massive collection are exhibited in a gallery area of 4700 square meters, including film posters, scripts, props and costumes: the “Rosebud” sleigh from the classic “Citizen Kane”, Dorothy’s red shoes from the “Wizard of Oz” , a shark dummy from the horror shocker “The Jaws”, the original typewriter on which the screenplay for the Hitchcock thriller “Psycho” was written.

 The work of the Japanese cartoon director Hayao Miyazaki will be honored with a comprehensive retrospective.
 The 80-year-old co-founder of the legendary cartoon studio Ghibli in Tokyo is known for films such as “Spirited Away” and “My Neighbor Totoro”.
 The team of curators for the opening exhibition is a member of the German Jessica Niebel, who worked at the Frankfurt Film Museum before moving to Los Angeles.